Find businesses who can help you enjoy dog walking in areas managed by DOC.

 Around Lake Taupo there are a variety of access tracks to the tributary rivers.
 Some tracks are through DOC administered reserves and others across private land.

-Relatively close to Taupo township there are a number of pleasant, reasonably easy walks that offer magnificent views of Lake Taupo and the surrounding mountains of Kaimanawa Forest Park and Tongariro National Park.
+Just out of Taupō township there are a number of pleasant, reasonably easy walks and bike rides that offer magnificent views of Lake Taupo and the surrounding mountains of Kaimanawa Forest Park and Tongariro National Park.

 Enjoy the walking tracks within 15-20 minutes driving time of Turangi.